(1729 map of St Kitts, showing land divided into parishes)

 I learned over the summer that two of my Scottish forebears in the late 18th century benefitted materially from slavery in the Caribbean.
 I discovered this by chance in a slim family history that an elderly relative had self-published in the 1970s.
 I’d inherited a copy when he died, but the booklet sat ignored on a bookshelf for years.

 During lockdown, my husband and I binge-watched Outlander.
 It was only then that I wondered what part, if any, those Scottish ancestors of mine had played at Culloden and went back to that family ‘history’.
 Yes, one man: he fled to France and was never heard of again.
 My attention drifted and came to rest on the next line – two brothers of Bo’ness, Leith: John, Commissary General to the Windward Isles, who died, childless, in 1805 in Barbados.
 And, Duncan, who made his way to China as a young man then on to St Kitts to join his brother.
 He died in 1816 but had returned to Scotland several years earlier.

 Barbados?
 St Kitts?
 How did these two brothers end up there?
 Why?

 The connection to slavery was not at first apparent and could easily be overlooked; no mention is made of it in the booklet.
 John Glasfurd was appointed Commissary General – when, or for how long, is not clear, but likely the 1780s – 1790s.
 He is also described as a ‘farmer’ who owned a ‘large estate’ at Sandy Point, St Kitts.
-To be clear, a large estate was a sugar plantation and St Kitts was the most profitable of all British colonies at this time.
+To be clear, an estate was a sugar plantation and St Kitts was the most profitable of all British colonies at this time.
 Frequent wars were fought over the island throughout the eighteenth century, such was its value to the British crown.